nikhil174/highLevelDesign/instagramNewfeed/design.md

 ---

-*This concludes the high-level design and deep-dive documentation for the Instagram Newsfeed system.
-For further enhancements, refer to the other documentation files in this repository or add new sections as needed.*
+*This concludes the high-level design and for the Instagram Newsfeed system.*